 You can add a remote PLC slave rack of productivity 1000 series modules using a P1-RX.
 Up to 4 remote I/O base controllers can be added to the P1000 system.

-We will be updating our P1-540 CPU unit to a P1-550 CPU in order to take advantage of remote IO.
+We will update our P1-540 CPU unit to a P1-550 CPU to take advantage of remote IO.
 A P1-RX remote IO-based controller will be added and configured.
 Let’s get started.

 Previously in this Productivity 1000 series PLC, we have discussed:

 Installing the Software – Video